-Enroll in the State Departments Smart Traveler Enrollment Program (STEP) to receive travel information and alerts about the places you are visiting.
+Enroll in the State Departments Smart Traveler Enrollment Program (STEP)link opens in a new window to receive travel information and alerts about the places you are visiting.

 Use the hotel safe for your ID, credit cards, passport (if abroad), cash, jewelry (better yet, leave bling at home), cameras and personal devices.
 When you’re out and about keep your cash, ID and keys secure and out of site.